 What is “ghosting?”
-Ghosting is a “now you see me, and now you don’t,” type of dating tactic where one person ends a relationship by disappearing.
-I’ve read a lot of opinions about ghosting that mostly say it’s a terrible, rude, insensitive practice.
-People think that ghosting doesn’t give the ghosted “closure.”
+Ghosting is a “now you see me, and now you don’t,” type of tactic that can occur with dating where one person ends a relationship by disappearing.
+Depending on the intensity of the relationship that has ended, people can feel rejected.
+When you read about ghosting, people often say it’s a terrible, rude, insensitive practice.
+The critics say that ghosting doesn’t give the ghosted “closure.”
 People make it sound like it’s a new phenomenon, but ghosting has been around forever.
-Technology, internet dating, and living in a global economy just make it easier for someone to “ghost.”
+Technology, internet dating, and living in a social media driven economy just make it easier for someone to “ghost.”

 People often don’t realize how unnecessary the explanation is.
-A simple, “You’re a great man (or woman), but… I don’t feel a spark.”
+A simple, “You’re an interesting man (or woman), but… I don’t feel a spark.”
 Or, “I don’t think we’re a match.”
 Any explanation like that is often enough to give the person the closure they need.
-Even if the real reason you aren’t interested is because the person is “too short” or “too heavy,” you don’t have to say that.
 There is no need to criticize or get into specifics when you’ve just had a few dates.
 Dating is hard enough, but saying something critical is not only unnecessary in the grand scheme of things, but it can shatter someone’s confidence.

 Ideally, people would handle life maturely and do what we need them to do, whether it’s to tell us if they are dumping us or to spare us the pain.
 People aren’t always going to handle painful situations maturely.
 A person who you dated for a while who ghosts you is giving you information about how they handle problems in a relationship: they disappear.

-Avoidance is a coping strategy that many people rely on, but it often doesn’t work well when a couple has problems to avoid facing them.
+Avoidance is a coping strategy that many people rely on, but it often doesn’t work well when a couple avoids facing their problems.
 Communication is part of the glue that keeps couples together.
 Your ghost may be doing you a big favor to show you his true colors.
-Chances are, he doesn’t have the communication skills to make your relationship work anyway.
+Chances are, he doesn’t have the communication skills to make your relationship work.

 Have you ever been ghosted?
-Or were you always given an explanation for why someone didn’t want to pursue a relationship with you?
-Perhaps you’re the ghost.
-Let us know in the comments what your experiences have been and if you prefer one method over the other.
+Do you prefer to be given an explanation for why someone didn’t want to pursue a relationship with you?
+Did their explanation take the sting out of their rejection?
+Let us know in the comments what your experiences have been and which method you like the best.